mazhar7678/StationScoutClean/replit.md

 - Events filtered to Ticketmaster source only
 - 50km radius for event proximity filtering

-## Supabase Edge Function

-The `refresh-ticketmaster-events` Edge Function fetches live events from Ticketmaster API and updates the database.
-See `supabase/DEPLOY_EDGE_FUNCTION.md` for deployment instructions.

 ## Deployment

 ### EAS Build Profiles